The OWN Housing Committee

 Hello OWN housing people:

-It’s time for us all to write our letters.
+It’s time for us all to write your letters to your MPP .

 At the People in Motion event, I met many reps from groups working with people with disabilities.
 We discussed the need for universal design in housing, which would make life so much easier for people with disabilities, and for their caregivers too.